Fahrenheit 451: "The Hearth and the Salamander"

-Guy Montag is a fireman employed to burn outlawed books, along with the houses they are hidden in.
-He is married but has no children.
-One fall night while returning from work, he meets his new neighbor, a teenage girl named Clarisse McClellan, whose free-thinking ideals and liberating spirit cause him to question his life and his own perceived happiness.
+In a distant future, Guy Montag is a fireman employed to burn outlawed books, along with the houses they are hidden in.
+One fall night while returning from work, he meets his new neighbor Clarisse McClellan, whose free-thinking ideals and liberating spirit cause him to question his life and perceived happiness.
 Montag returns home to find that his wife Mildred has overdosed on sleeping pills, and he calls for medical attention.
-Two uncaring EMTs pump Mildred's stomach, drain her poisoned blood, and fill her with new blood.
-After the EMTs leave to rescue another overdose victim, Montag goes outside and overhears Clarisse and her family talking about the way life is in this hedonistic, illiterate society.
-Montag's mind is bombarded with Clarisse's subversive thoughts and the memory of his wife's near-death.
-Over the next few days, Clarisse faithfully meets Montag each night as he walks home.
-She tells him about how her simple pleasures and interests make her an outcast among her peers and how she is forced to go to therapy for her behavior and thoughts.
-Montag looks forward to these meetings, and just as he begins to expect them, Clarisse goes missing.
-He senses something is wrong.
+Two EMTs pump her stomach and change her blood.
+After they leave to rescue another overdose victim, Montag overhears Clarisse and her family talking about their illiterate society.
+Shortly afterward, Montag's mind is bombarded with Clarisse's subversive thoughts and the memory of Mildred's near-death.
+Over the next few days, Clarisse meets Montag each night as he walks home.
+Clarisse's simple pleasures and interests make her an outcast among her peers, and she is forced to go to therapy for her behavior.
+Montag looks forward to the meetings, but one day, Clarisse goes missing.

-In the following days, while at work with the other firemen ransacking the book-filled house of an old woman and drenching it in kerosene before the inevitable burning, Montag steals a book before any of his coworkers notice.
+In the following days, while he and other firemen are ransacking the book-filled house of an old woman and drenching it in kerosene, Montag steals a book.
 The woman refuses to leave her house and her books, choosing instead to light a match and burn herself alive.
-Jarred by the woman's suicide, Montag returns home and hides the stolen book under his pillow.
-Later, Montag wakes Mildred from her sleep and asks her if she has seen or heard anything about Clarisse McClellan.
+Jarred by the suicide, Montag returns home and hides the book under his pillow.
+Montag asks Mildred if she has heard anything about Clarisse.
 She reveals that Clarisse's family moved away after Clarisse was hit by a speeding car and died four days ago.
 Dismayed by her failure to mention this earlier, Montag uneasily tries to fall asleep.
 Outside he suspects the presence of "The Mechanical Hound", an eight-legged robotic dog-like creature that resides in the firehouse and aids the firemen in hunting book hoarders.